department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/new-skills.md

 ### What kind of benefits can I get?

-- A comprehensive skills assessment
+- A complete skills assessment
 - Career guidance
 - Job-market evaluation
 - Education and training for a vocational field that’s a good fit for you